 Blackjack hit or stand chart

-You can also make use of other strategies to win, and calculators to help you check probabilities.
-However, remember that certain strategies such as card counting are frowned upon and can even have you banned from a land-based casino.
-This technique does not work online, though, as cards are shuffled on every round using an automated shoe that’s governed by random number generator (RNG) software.
+You can also make use of other strategies to win, as well as calculators to help you check probabilities.
+However, remember that certain strategies like card counting are frowned upon and can even get you banned from a land-based casino.
+Moreover, this technique does not work online as cards are shuffled on every round using an automated shoe that’s governed by random number generator (RNG) software.

-We’ve covered all of the basics above, but to focus on some more specific queries, here are some frequently asked questions and answers about this pacy card game.
-At the very least, these will help to clarify what not to do in blackjack!
+We’ve covered all of the basics above, but to focus on more specific queries, here are some frequently asked questions and answers about this pacy card game.

 When not to hit in blackjack

-Generally, one of the first guidelines that are given is that you should not hit if your hand totals 17 or above.
-This is because you’ll risk going over 21, meaning you will bust, and your winnings will be forfeited.
+Generally, one of the first guidelines is that you should not hit if your hand totals 17 or above.
+This is because you’ll risk going over 21, meaning you will bust and your winnings will be forfeited.